Questions? Give us a call (305) 764-0743

 5. Submitting a reconsideration request: If you’ve received a manual action, once you’ve cleaned up your site, you’ll need to submit a reconsideration request through Google Search Console.
 This is your opportunity to explain to Google what went wrong and what steps you’ve taken to fix it.

 6. Monitoring your results: After you’ve taken the above steps, closely monitor your site’s performance to see if your efforts are paying off.
-No matter how slow it takes, just remember that recovery is possible and be patient.

 Create a List